- Departments & Courses

 Father Cornelius P. Kennedy, a pastor at St. Paul’s Parish, created the first football team at SHC.
 He had read a book written by football innovator Amos Alonzo Stagg and was instantly taken with the sport.
 The first football game between then-Sacred Heart and St. Ignatius took place on St. Patrick’s Day in 1893 on a long-since replaced field at 8th and Market streets.
 Admission to the game was five cents, the referees were not paid, and the Irish won the game by a score of 14-4.
 This friendly scrimmage in the park has evolved into a formal competition, with a perennial trophy now passed between the two schools annually.

 Established in 1947, the Bruce-Mahoney trophy is awarded to whichever school wins two out of three each year in football, basketball and baseball.
 If the teams play more than once, only the first league competition counts toward the awarding of the trophy.
-The Irish won the most recent competition, winning football and basketball in 2011-2012.

 *St. Ignatius and Sacred Heart split the Trophy in 1967-68 and 1968-69.